 If you suspect that an animal of any kind is being subjected to any form of cruelty then the only organisation that can legally deal with this is the Royal Society for the Protection of Cruelty to Animals (RSPCA).
 You can contact the National Cruelty Helpline on 0300 1234 999.

-We investigate complaints about dog nuisance including dog fouling and excessive barking.
+We investigate and enforce complaints about dog nuisance including dog fouling and excessive barking.

 Dangerous dogs are a police matter.

-Your enquiry will be treated in confidence.
-You will be contacted within four working days of us receiving your enquiry to discuss the problem and you will be advised of what action can be taken.
+Your report will be treated in confidence.
+You will be contacted within four working days of us receiving your report to discuss the problem and you will be advised of what action can be taken.
 The problem will be investigated and any appropriate action will be taken.

 Local authorities, the RSPCA and animal rescue centres rehome thousands of unwanted dogs and puppies every year.
 Neutering is a good way to help solve this problem.
 The RSPCA strongly recommend that neutering be carried out at an early age.
 This is a straightforward operation, carried out under general anaesthetic by a vet.
 Another benefit is that a neutered male is likely to be less aggressive and a neutered female won’t attract unwanted dogs.
 For an indication of cost, please contact your local vet.